valkey-io/valkey-doc/docs/reference/cluster-spec.md

 * Acceptable degree of write safety: the system tries (in a best-effort way) to retain all the writes originating from clients connected with the majority of the master nodes.
 Usually there are small windows where acknowledged writes can be lost.
 Windows to lose acknowledged writes are larger when clients are in a minority partition.
 * Availability: Redis Cluster is able to survive partitions where the majority of the master nodes are reachable and there is at least one reachable replica for every master node that is no longer reachable.
 Moreover using *replicas migration*, masters no longer replicated by any replica will receive one from a master which is covered by multiple replicas.

-What is described in this document is implemented in Redis 3.0 or greater.
+What is described in this document is implemented in Redis OSS 3.0 or greater.

 ### Implemented subset